FIRST-Global/FGC_2018/README.md

-## Welcome!
+## This repository cannot be used for FIRST Global 2019 and later

+---

-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Global competition robot.
+This GitHub repository contains the source code that is used to build an Android app to control a 2018 *FIRST* Global competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 If you are new to the *FIRST* Global software and control system, you should read the setup guide to learn how to install, configure, and use the software and control system: